Matitzo/The-use-of-artificial-intelligence-algorithms-for-data-processing-in-the-GIS-environment/README.md

 - QGIS

 ## Preparing the data:
 To donwload the orthophotos (aerial or satellite photographs wich defined position) first I donwloaded BUCM layer from the Internet (.shp files with defined postions of cemeteries) for Wielkopolska.
 Then I used their postions to donwload orthophotos for evey cemetery in Wielkopolska using QGIS.
+To this project I used ortophoto with resolution from 5 to 10 cm beacuse of big coverage of Poland.

 ## Training data:
 To collect training samples of graves from images I used ArcGIS Pro.
 Their total number was 2353.
 The samples had to be various: small graves, big graves, in different colors, shaded and not shaded etc.